Voluntary Health Services hospital, Chennai: The Institute of Neurological Sciences

 TINS was one of the global project-site of 10/66 Dementia Project with E. S. Krishnamoorthy as principal investigator.
 E. S Krishnamoorthy and Vivek Misra have also been instrumental in establishing the M.A.T.C.H Project (Maximising Through Comprehensive Healthcare), a community-based healthcare program having Pediatrics and Geriatrics arm focusing upon mental health in community population.
 The project was funded by Dr. Deepa Krishnan Foundation and B.N.P.
 Paribas Sundram Finance.

 Social initiatives

 VHS has been providing free medical care to around 70 percent of its patients since its inception.
 The eligibility for free medical aid is fixed at a certain earning level of the patients or their families and include medicines, stay and food.
-It runs a primary health care network of 14 mini health centres in the state of Tamil Nadu under the banner, M.A.Chidambaram Institute of Community Health.
-The program is managed in close association with the Indian Council of Medical Research and UNICEF.
-The health centres serve around 100,000 people in small towns and villages of Tamil Nadu with regard to immunization, maternity care, family welfare, sanitation and hygiene, school health examination, and maintenance of birth and death records.
+It runs a primary health care network of 14 Mini Health Centres in the state of Tamil Nadu under the Department of Community Health.
+This Community Health program is managed in close association with the Indian Council of Medical Research and UNICEF.
+The health centres serve around 100,000 people in small towns and villages of Tamil Nadu with regard to water and sanitation, nutrition, women's health, communicable and non-communicable diseases, child health, immunization, clinical practice, school health education, and maintenance of birth and death records.
 The project also covers a medical aid plan, a form of insurance scheme for the lower and middle-income families.